KleinYuan/doppia/README.md

 #### 1.2 GPU Compile

-object_detection is build in a way to work with GPU
+objects_detection is build in a way to work with GPU

 ```
 cd doppia/src/applications/objects_detection